buddycloud/buddycloud.com/slate/source/includes/_subscriptions.md

 The subscription list includes all the channels a user follows and their role in the channel.

-Retrieving your users' channel subscription list will return
+Retrieving a user's channel subscription list will return:

 * the channels (and channel-nodes) that they follow (`owner`, `moderator`, `publisher`, `member` )
 * the private channels (and channel-nodes) they have asked (subscription state of `pending`) to follow.